kyp44/mscroggs/README.md

 ## Puzzle Status

-- **Advent 2015** - Currently going back and working on these puzzles as I did not participate this year because I was unaware of Matt's site.
+- **Advent 2015** - Complete.
 - **Advent 2016** - Have old Python scripts for some of the puzzles but did not document the solutions.
-Currently the solutions document is just a placeholder, and I plan to go back and complete it.
+Currently working on getting these into the new format.
 - **Christmas Card 2016** - Have an old Python script but no solutions.
 I plan to go back and complete this.
 - **Advent 2017** - Have old Python scripts for some of the puzzles and solutions/answers crudely written in a text file.
 Currently the solutions document is just a placeholder, and I plan to go back and complete it.
 - **Christmas Card 2017** - Completely undocumented.
 I plan to go back and complete this.